How to Remove a Load Bearing Wall Safely: A UK Guide

 Do I need a Party Wall Agreement?

 If the beam sits in a shared wall with your neighbour, yes.
+A party wall surveyor handles this separately from the structural engineer.

 How long does the work take?